CreativLogic/AIS-OS/B2B-Email/Cold-Email.md

 It’s personalised to show you’ve done research.
 It offers genuine value, not just a pitch.
 It respects opt-outs immediately.
 And it’s sent in reasonable volume to a curated list.

-Spam is everything else.
+***Spam is everything else.***
-Blasted to thousands.
-Generic.
+- Blasted to thousands.
+- Generic.
 Self-serving.
+S
-Sent from dodgy domains.
+- ent from dodgy domains.
-Ignoring unsubscribes.
-Volume-driven.
+- Ignoring unsubscribes.
+- Volume-driven.

 **I’d offer this test:** if you’d be embarrassed seeing your email screenshot on LinkedIn with the caption ‘Got this today’, rewrite it.
 Your market is finite.
 The Head of Marketing at Company X who sees your lazy template today is the same person you’ll try to sell to next quarter.

 **First impressions in cold email are usually the only impression you get.**

 ### Infrastructure Setup